gravitational/teleport/rfd/0057-automatic-aws-server-discovery.md

   token:
     types: String
-    description: "(Required) The Teleport invite token to use when joining the cluster."
+    description: "(Required) The Teleport invite token to use when joining the cluster." certificateRotation
+    types: String
+    description: "Indicates whether this discovery execution is being run as a result of a cert rotation"
 mainSteps:
 - action: aws:downloadContent
   name: downloadContent